gdmike/CleanDataProject/Codebook.md

----
-title: "Codebook for Clean Data Project"
+##Codebook for Clean Data Project"

----

 The full original data was collected as follows: